 It is mostly served with sweet toppings, but might also be good with creamy cheeses.

-Italian Colomba Cake is rather impressive to look at with it’s white sugar sprinkles.
+Italian Colomba Cake is rather impressive to look at with its white pearl sugar sprinkles and whole nuts.
 It’s sure to get the crowd talking when you debut it at Easter brunch.

 Where can I buy Colomba Cake

-Easter Colomba Cake is not as popular as panettone so it can be challenging to find!
+Easter Colomba Cake is not as popular as panettone so you won’t see it sold in too many stores.
+But they are easy to find online.

 The best place to buy Colomba Cake, though, seems to be Eataly.
 Here are a few varieties that they have: